The following article was originally published on Hackernoon.

 Ondrej: So what did you need to build the static website?
 Which technologies and frameworks have you selected?

-Adam: Our website has been built using Nuxt.js, a framework designed for creation of Vue.js applications, with an emphasis on UI rendering and abstraction of the client/server distribution.
-What drew us to Vue.js in particular was a combination of things.
+Adam: Our website has been built using Nuxt.js, a framework designed for the creation of Vue.js applications, with an emphasis on UI rendering and abstraction of the client/server distribution.
+What drew us to Vue.js, in particular, was a combination of things.